jle64/gnome-pass-search-provider/README.md

 # Compatibility

-This implements the `org.gnome.Shell.SearchProvider2` D-Bus API and has been tested with GNOME Shell 3.22-3.32.
+This implements the `org.gnome.Shell.SearchProvider2` D-Bus API and has been tested with GNOME Shell 3.22-3.38.
+This uses the `org.gnome.GPaste1` or `org.gnome.GPaste2` versions of the GPaste D-Bus API to add passwords to GPaste.

 # Troubleshooting

+If you don't see passphrase prompts when your key is locked, it might be because GPG is not using the right pinentry program.
+You can force gpg-agent to use pinentry-gnome3 by adding `pinentry-program /usr/bin/pinentry-gnome3` to `~/.gnupg/gpg-agent.conf`.

-If this does not work for you, make sure to look to wherever GNOME and D-Bus are logging for error messages (using `journalctl --user` on systemd-using systems).
+If you encounter problems, make sure to look to wherever GNOME and D-Bus are logging for error messages.
+You can do this using `journalctl --user` on systemd-using systems.

 Don't hesitate to open an issue.